GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

 ## 3. Denoise with dada2

-I am going to use the same settings that I used for the 2017 and 2018 tern fecal samples here.
+I am going to use the same settings that I used for the 2017 and 2018 tern fecal samples here, except I need to add the ```--p-min-overlap``` parameter, otherwise I seem to be getting a load of rubbish reads which are 250bp long and start with long strings of Cs.
+This is only available in qiime2-2021.4 and later.
+I iniitally tried specifying an overlap of 30, but that didn't seem like enough as I was still getting junk sequences, but I think 50 is working well now.

-The MiFish amplicon is about 240bp long.
-Trimming like this will give 268bp with about 28 bp of overlap between forward and reverse reads.

-Note, this step is pretty slow to run.
+Note, this step is pretty slow to run, a whole plate takes about 40 mins (but that changes depending on sequencing depth).

 ```
 for K in {7..10}; do